Contact Us 1-800-596-4880

 7. Click Merge with team….

-8. Select the team with which you want to merge the members who have the role.
+8. Select the team to merge the role members with.

 9. Click Merge with Team.